droxit/roxconnector/README.md

-# impress API server
+# ROXconnector API server

 A fast and flexible Node.js server for delivering RESTful APIs based on JSON data serialization - with plugin support.
 The endpoint definition resides inside the servers config file - not within the code.
 Endpoints can be configured to either invoke a process, be relayed to another server via http or mapped onto a plugin function.

-## Why use impress?
+## Why use ROXconnector?

-There are serveral reasons for using impress as your API gateway:
+There are serveral reasons for using ROXconnector as your API gateway:

-* Easy setup: impress is operational within minutes
+* Easy setup: ROXconnector is operational within minutes
-* Integration with other services: you can use impress to map REST calls to other services via HTTP
+* Integration with other services: you can use ROXconnector to map REST calls to other services via HTTP
 * Extensibility: add new functionality to your endpoints with your own Node modules - access your own code from within the API server itself
 * REST setup inside the configuration: define your whole API in a single JSON file.
-Simply restart impress to see the changes
+Simply restart ROXconnector to see the changes
 * In essence: be fast and flexible

 ## Installation